niharikasidaa/CODTECH-Task1/README.md

 Objective:

+To learn basic Arduino programming by controlling an LED.
-Learn Basic Arduino Programming: Blinking an LED helps beginners understand how to write and upload simple code to control hardware using Arduino.
+To understand how to interface hardware components with Arduino.

-Understand Digital Output: The project demonstrates how to turn a digital pin on and off, which is essential for controlling other devices like motors, sensors, and displays.

 Components Used:

-Arduino Board,LED,Resistor (220Ω or 330Ω),Jumper Wires,Breadboard
+Arduino Board
+LED
+Resistor
+Jumper Wires
+Breadboard

 Procedure:

-Set up the Circuit:

-Connect the long leg (+) of the LED to pin 13 (or any other digital pin) on the Arduino.
-Connect the short leg (-) of the LED to one end of a 220Ω resistor.
-Connect the other end of the resistor to the GND pin on the Arduino.
+Attach the LED and resistor to the Arduino's digital pin and ground

-Write the Code:

-Open the Arduino IDE on your computer.
-Now write the following code:
-/LED BLINKING WITH ARDUINO/
-// C++ code
-//
-void setup()
-{
-  pinMode(8, OUTPUT);
-}

-void loop()
-{
-  digitalWrite(8, HIGH);
-  delay(1000); // Wait for 1000 millisecond(s)
-  digitalWrite(8, LOW);
-  delay(1000); // Wait for 1000 millisecond(s)
-}

-Connect your Arduino to your computer using a USB cable.
-Select the correct board and port in the Arduino IDE.
-Click the Upload button to transfer the code to the Arduino.
-Once uploaded, the LED connected to pin 8 should start blinking on and off every second.
+Create a program that turns the LED on and off using the digitalWrite() and delay() functions

+ Upload the code from your computer to the Arduino using the Arduino IDE.

+  Power the Arduino through USB or an external source.

+  The LED will blink on and off based on the code timing.

+  LED ON:

 ![Screenshot 2024-09-29 104703](https://github.com/user-attachments/assets/7656bba3-aafd-4e46-9d2f-f5cecc224a61)

 Key Activities:

-Writing and Uploading Code: Create a simple Arduino program (sketch) that uses the digitalWrite() function to turn an LED on and off at set intervals, then upload it to the Arduino board.

-Connecting the Circuit: Connect an LED and a resistor to the appropriate pins on the Arduino (typically using a breadboard) to complete the circuit for the LED to blink.
+Connect the LED to the Arduino board through a resistor and to a digital output pin.

+Write and upload a simple Arduino sketch to make the LED blink at regular intervals.

 Technologies Used:

-Arduino Microcontroller: The Arduino board, a microcontroller platform, processes the code and controls the LED's blinking by sending digital signals.
+Arduino Microcontroller: A programmable hardware platform used to control the LED.

-Embedded C/C++ Programming: The code is written in Arduino's programming language, based on C/C++, to instruct the microcontroller on how to interact with the LED.
+Embedded C/C++ Programming: The language used to write the code that controls the blinking of the LED.

-Key Insights:

-Digital Control Fundamentals: Blinking an LED demonstrates how microcontrollers like Arduino can control hardware through digital outputs, a basic concept for interacting with sensors, actuators, and more.

-Timing and Delays: The project highlights the importance of timing in embedded systems, using functions like delay() to control the frequency of actions, which is essential for real-world applications.